tanziltonmoy/NLP--A6---Student-Layer-Initialization/readme.md

-# Student Model Distillation Project Documentation
+# Student Model Distillation

-This document outlines the methodology, performance analysis, limitations, challenges, and potential improvements for distilling a teacher model into a student model using various initial layer selection strategies, specifically focusing on the DistilBERT architecture.
+This repository outlines the methodology, performance analysis, limitations, challenges, and potential improvements for distilling a teacher model into a student model using various initial layer selection strategies, specifically focusing on the DistilBERT architecture.

 ## Task 1: Student Layer Initialization